Diamond-like carbon: Hardness

+In a microhardness test of a DLC coating (without metal added), a case-hardened 9310 bearing steel was tested using a diamond-tipped indenter tool supplied by Fisher Scientific International.
+The tool used a comparison of force applied to indentation depth, similar to the Rockwell Scale hardness measurement method.
+Microhardness testing of uncoated steel was limited to an indentation depth of approximately 1.2 microns.
+This same bearing steel was then coated with a 2.0 micron thickness DLC coating.
+Microhardness testing on the coated steel was then conducted, limiting indentation of the coating to a depth of approximately 0.15 microns, or 7.5 percent of the coating thickness.
+Measurements were repeated five times on uncoated steel and 12 times on coated steel.
+As a reference, the uncoated bearing steel had a hardness of Rockwell C 60.
+The average microhardness measured was 7,133 N/mm2 for the uncoated steel and 9,571 N/mm2 for the coated steel, suggesting the coating had a microhardness of approximately 34 percent harder than Rockwell C 60.
+A measurement of the plastic deformation, or permanent indentation scar, caused by the micro-indenter, indicated an elasticity of 35 percent for steel and 86 percent for the DLC.
+Measurement of plastic deformation is used for Vickers hardness measurements.
+As expected, the greater "closing" of the indentation scar for the coating suggested much higher Vickers hardness, in a ratio of greater than two times that of the uncoated steel, and therefore rendering Vickers hardness calculations not meaningful.

 Bonding of DLC coatings

 The same internal stress that benefits the hardness of DLC materials makes it difficult to bond such coatings to the substrates to be protected.
 The internal stresses try to "pop" the DLC coatings off of the underlying samples.
 This challenging downside of extreme hardness is answered in several ways, depending upon the particular "art" of the production process.
-The most simple is to exploit the natural chemical bonding that happens in cases in which incident carbon ions supply the material to be impacted into sp3 bonded carbon atoms and the impacting energies that are compressing carbon volumes condensed earlier.
-In this case the first carbon ions will impact the surface of the item to be coated.
+The most simple is to exploit the natural chemical bonding that happens when carbon ions impact the surface of the item to be coated at high energies.
 If that item is made of a carbide-forming substance such as Ti or Fe in steel a layer of carbide will be formed that is later bonded to the DLC grown on top of it.
 Other methods of bonding include such strategies as depositing intermediate layers that have atomic spacings that grade from those of the substrate to those characteristic of sp3 bonded carbon.
 In 2006 there were as many successful recipes for bonding DLC coatings as there were sources of DLC.